youssef-nabil-1/scalable-ecommerce/README.md

 - `payment-service` routes: resolve overlapping `GET /payment/:id` paths
 - Add integration tests and contract tests between gateway and services
 - Add rate limiting and request logging at the gateway
-- Add CI (lint, test, build) and production Dockerfiles with healthchecks
+- Add linting in CI and production-grade Dockerfiles with healthchecks

 ### Repository layout